JakubKata/ClashRoyaleApiStatistics/README.md

 dotnet run --project StatisticsAPI/StatisticsAPI.csproj
 ```

+4. Follow the console menu to choose `basic`, `detailed`, or `exit`, then provide the player tag.

 ---

 ## Running and debugging

-- The application is a console app; `Program.cs` configures DI and starts `ConsoleApp`.
+- The application is a console app; `Program.cs` configures dependencies and starts `ConsoleApp`.
+- `ConsoleApp` owns the interactive menu, reads the selected mode, and then requests the player tag.
 - Make sure the `Token` in `appsettings.json` is set to a valid API token.

 ---